 Should you seal up in hermitage and bemoan your fate?
 No. You should strategically pitch smaller, less thunder-powered outlets with similar concepts, build up a striking portfolio, and THEN swing back to the big guys.
 But this time, as a viable contender.

 2. You’re not respecting the proper channels.

-3. The person you’re contacting is really fucking busy.
+3. The person you’re contacting is REALLY busy.

-If you’re reaching out to a hella-busy human, it’s quite possible your missive fell through the cracks — or (gasp!) they simply haven’t gotten to it yet.
+If you’re reaching out to an extremely busy human, it’s quite possible your missive fell through the cracks — or (gasp!) they simply haven’t gotten to it yet.

 If you suspect you got skipped, wait a reasonable amount of time (at LEAST a week) and then swing back with a follow-up.
 Singular.
 As in, once.